Robust Adaptation of Foundation Models with Black-Box Visual Prompting

 \subsection{End-to-End Black-Box Visual Prompting}

-Unlike other PETL approaches, we consider the PTM as a black-box predictor that gives only a prediction output (i.e. logit vector) for a given input image query.
-In this black-box setting, we adopt the ZOO algorithm, SPSA, with our deliberate modification to optimize Coordinator without the oracle true gradient.
+Unlike other PETL approaches, we consider the PTM as a black-box predictor that gives only a prediction output (i.e. post-softmax probability vector) for a given input image query.
+In this black-box setting, we adopt the zeroth-order optimizer, SPSA, with our deliberate modification to optimize Coordinator without requiring the oracle true gradient.